-The protocol document for interdisciplinary research aims to provide useful references and guidelines for institutions, funding bodies, individual researchers and interdisciplinary research groups.
-The document takes into account a wide number of experiences and visions on interdisciplinary work.
-It is an open document under ongoing reviewing and discussion.
+The Protocol for Interdisciplinary Research has the objective to provide useful references and guidelines to institutions, funding organisations, individual researchers and interdisciplinary research groups.
+The document considers a great number of experiences and perspectives about interdisciplinary work and it is an open document in a constant process of review and discussion.

-This document presents guidelines for institutions, funding bodies, interdisciplinary researchers and groups.
-It is the result of the exchange of experiences and the theoretical discussion among the participants in two workshops.
+The document is the outcome of the exchange of experiences and the theoretical discussion among the participants in three workshops.

-The first draft was edited by Simon Penny, based on input from participants in Synergies Workshop on Interdisciplinary Research June 28-30 2013, and especially Roc Parés, Mara Balestrini and Swen Seebach.
+The first draft was edited by Simon Penny and is based on the participant’s contributions in the workshop about interdisciplinary research called Synergies (Hangar.
+28th - 30th June, 2013) and with emphasis on work done by Roc Parés, Mara Balestrini and Swen Seebach.

 With the support of:

 Hangar is a centre for art research and production, offering support to artists since 1997.
 Hangar’s mission is to support the visual artists and creators during the different phases of their art production processes as well as to contribute to the best development of their projects.
 For doing so, Hangar facilitates them equipments, facilities, production assistance and a suitable context for experimentation and free knowledge transfer.
 The centre offers an array of services and a framework that allows for the research and development of art productions in their entirety, or partially.
 Hangar follows up on the results by including the projects in various networks and platforms, or by detecting possibilities for their incorporation within other fields.

 At an international level, Hangar has carried out more than 50 artists exchanges with other centers around the world.
 Since 2007 it participates as a partner in several European cooperation projects, most of them in the frame of the former Culture programme and in the field of new technologies applied to art and creativity.